jesuslosada/spidermon/docs/getting-started.md

 ### Set up the Validators
 The validators define the expected structure for the items.
+They can be either Model Validators or JSON schema validators.
 As you can see in the [code for this tutorial](http://github.com/stummjr/spidermon-reddit-example), the `reddit` spider generates `NewsItem` objects with the scraped data:

 `items.py`: